 Historically, many tribes of the Great Plains and Black Hills regions had connections with the area around Devils Tower.
 Today there are over two dozen tribes associated with the Tower site.
-Common peoples of the region include:
+Indigenous people of the region today include:

 Stories and histories shared by tribal members indicate that the Tower was a sacred site - a place for winter camps, vision quests, and summer ceremonies.
 You can learn more about how and why this place is held sacred by American Indians on our website.

 Indian tribes were gradually extirpated from the region as early white explorers, and later white settlers, arrived to the area.
 The United States government worked to remove the cultural ties many people had with the Black Hills and surrounding sites like the Tower.
 During the end of the 1900s, a rebirth of American Indian traditions and values inspired new generations to reconnect with their historical roots.